samwyss/fdtd-waveguide/README.md

 Prior to running ensure all model parameters in `config.toml` are set appropriately.
 The model will pass these parameters to the engine.

-**WARNING** It is recommended to set `snapshot_steps` to a small number unless you are certain you need a large number of time-steps.
+**WARNING** It is recommended to set `snapshot_steps` to a small number unless you are certain you need a large number of timesteps.
 It is very easy to inadvertently generate Gigabytes of data per run if you are not careful.

 Once compiled, the release build can be found under `./target/release/driver.<>` where `.<>` corresponds to the file extension of executables on your platform.

 ## Data
 Field data is stored in the `./out/` directory in `.csv` format.
-For example the x component of the E field is stored in `./out/ex.csv`.
+For example, the x component of the E field is stored in `./out/ex.csv`.
 Rows of these csv files correspond to field values at a given time step in Fortran-style column-ordering.

 ## Documentation